in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 - Add functionality to update course details in React front end and Spring Boot REST API
 - Add feature to create a course in React front end and Spring Boot REST API

-> You can get an introduction to REST down here - http://www.springboottutorial.com/creating-rest-service-with-spring-boot
+> You can get an introduction to REST down here - [Introduction to REST API](http://www.springboottutorial.com/creating-rest-service-with-spring-boot){:target="_blank"}

 ## Step 1: Bootstrapping Spring Boot REST API with Spring Initializr